 There are incredible stories of partnerships, innovation, and improved conditions occuring through projects uploaded onto this website.
-This page aims to regularly place a spotlight on one of these projects to tell it's story.
+This page aims to tell the story of one project at a time, and will be regularly updated.

 Current spotlight: Mount Hull project on the Okanogan-Wenatchee National Forest

 In 2019, the Okanogan-Wenatchee National Forest signed a decision for management on a portion of their lands in Okanogan County with the intent to implement a set of treatments that rely on the principles of landscape and stand-level restoration ecology while meeting current policy direction.
 The project was within the Mount Hull priority landscape identified by the 20-Year Forest Health Strategic Plan on approximately 20,000 acres of national forest lands.